A class of 2x2 correlated random-matrix models with Brody spacing distribution: Introduction

 and $q\in[0,1]$ is the ``level repulsion exponent'' or ``Brody parameter''.
 This reduces to the Poisson distribution [Eq.~(\ref{Eqn:Poisson})] when $q=0$ and the Wigner distribution [Eq.~(\ref{Eqn:Wigner})] when $q=1$.
 The Brody distribution has a long history in nuclear physics \cite{Brody2,nukandchaos} and in quantum chaos \cite{Stockmann,RobnikReview,Reichl} and has more recently emerged as an important and useful tool for analyzing the spectral statistics of complex networks \cite{NETs1,NETs2,NETs3,NETs4}.
 Outside of these established areas of application, the Brody distribution has been employed in many other fields (see, for example, Refs.~\cite{fancy1,fancy2}) and continues to enjoy widespread use \cite{recapps1,recapps2,recapps3,recapps4,recapps5}.

 Despite its successful and widespread use, the Brody distribution has no theoretical foundation in the context of eigenvalue statistics (i.e., it is not derived from any physical or mathematical theory).
 Equation (\ref{Eqn:Brody}) is essentially a surmise, but because it is a surmise based on the well-established phenomenon of level repulsion, it is often described as being a ``phenomenological'' \cite{Guhr} or ``semi-empirical'' \cite{NETs3} distribution (``heuristic'' \cite{nukandchaos} is another common descriptor).
-While the Brody distribution falls within the scope of random matrix theory (RMT) \cite{Mehta}, its association with RMT is delusive since there are no preexisting random-matrix models whose eigenvalue spacing distributions are given by Eq.~(\ref{Eqn:Brody}).
+While the Brody distribution falls within the scope of random matrix theory (RMT) \cite{Mehta}, its association with RMT has thus far been groundless given the conspicuous absence of random-matrix models having Brody spacing distributions.
 In fact, the $2\times2$ model of Nieminen and Muche \cite{JohnandLutz} is (to the author's knowledge) the only model that has been put forward as a candidate; unfortunately the spacing distribution for their model is not exactly the Brody distribution.
 Indeed, a long-standing criticism of the Brody distribution is that it does not derive from any known random-matrix model.
 The existence question \cite{JohnandLutz} is resolved in the current paper, which presents a class of $2\times2$ random-matrix models that has the Brody distribution as its exact eigenvalue spacing distribution.
-The uniqueness question is also addressed.
+The question of uniqueness is also addressed.